 - Cyber security and protecting critical infrastructure.

-The Department of Foreign Affairs and International Trade's CTCB Program Secretariat (ICTC) administers the Program.
+The Department of Foreign Affairs, Trade and Development's CTCB Program Secretariat (ICTC) administers the Program.
 It is managed by an interdepartmental steering committee comprising 19 federal departments and agencies that ensure this assistance takes a 'whole-of-government' approach.
 DFAIT collaborates with the Canadian International Development Agency (CIDA) to ensure that any bilateral programs in this area complement CIDA programs in beneficiary states.

 The 19 federal departments and agencies offer most Program assistance, although initiatives by Crown corporations, provincial and municipal bodies such as police services and justice ministries, and established international, private-sector, non-governmental organizations and centres of expertise will also be eligible for Program support.